Great British Pub Awards

 Family Friends

-As part of our recent Great British Pub Awards win, one of the sponsors, Coca-Cola, awarded The Swan £1000 to donate to our chosen charity for 2020, Family Friends.
+As part of our Great British Pub Awards win, one of the sponsors, Coca-Cola, awarded The Swan £1000 to donate to our chosen charity for 2020, Family Friends.
 We were delighted to welcome Tracy Muschamp and Simon Foy from Family Friends to the pub on Wednesday to be presented with the cheque.
 Now, more than ever, charities need financial help to keep up their excellent work so the timing of this donation couldn’t be better.
 Thank you to Coca-Cola for your generosity.

 These are some of the photos taken by the press to record the event.